LTLA/CppKmeans/README.md

 deets.sizes;
 ```

-If you want to fiddle with some parameters, use the relevant setters:
+If you want to fiddle with parameters, use the relevant setters:

 ```cpp
 kmeans::Kmeans km;